Would You Rather Climb a Mountain or Provide Someone Feedback?

 Woman climbing mountain

 If climbing a mountain is more desirable than providing a person with difficult feedback, you are not alone.
-Feedback is one of the most valuable culture and behavior-supporting actions leaders and co-workers can provide to one another.
+Feedback is one of the most valuable culture and behavior-supporting actions leaders, and co-workers can provide to one another.
 However, providing meaningful and accurate feedback is not always easy, especially in instances when we must provide difficult or corrective feedback.

 The following are a few things to keep in mind as you work towards providing more meaningful and frequent feedback: